This accessibility statement was last updated: October 2014

 - Pages validate as XHTML 1.0 Transitional and CSS level 2.1, ensuring that they work with a wide variety of browsers

 The site also makes use of the following non-W3C technologies:

 - Portable Document Format (PDF): Certain documents on this site are available only in this format, which requires you to download and install the free Adobe Acrobat Reader software

 - Flash: some tools and quizzes on this site use Flash technology, and wherever possible an alternative text-based version is also provided on the site

-The National Consumer Agency is committed to making its websites accessible to all people, regardless of ability.
+The CCPC is committed to making its websites accessible to all people, regardless of ability.

 It will continue to closely monitor developments and changes in WAI guidelines and general website best practice.

 If you feel that this website could be easier to use, or you have difficulty accessing any information or find that any part of the site is not accessible, please email us.